bahmutov/grunty/README.md

 ## Details

+Separate multiple values like filenames using `,` as in `--src=path/to/foo,path/to/bar`

 The plugin runs with the your local `package.json` attached to the config, thus you can use `pkg.name`, `pkg.description` and other properties.
-If the plugin requires more elaborate options, write `Gruntfile.js`
+If the plugin requires more elaborate options, write `Gruntfile.js`.

 You do need to install the actual plugin and save reference in the `dev` dependencies.